-PRINCIPLE/RECOMMENDATION COMPLIANCE REMISSION PART I 1.3.2.
-Each of the company's boards and committees should ensure the timely and suitable flow of information, especially regarding the respective calls for meetings and minutes, necessary for the exercise of the competences, determined by law and the Articles of association, of each of the remaining boards and committees.
-Yes 15 21 PRINCIPLE The existence of current or potential conflicts of interest, between members of the cocompany, should be prevented.
-The non-interference of the conflicted member in the de . , RECOMMENDATIONS I.4.1.
-The duty should be imposed, to the members of the company's boards and committees, of promptly informing the respective Board or Committee of facts that could constitute or give rise to a conflict between their interests and the company's interest.
-Yes 93 1.4.2.
-Procedures should be adopted to guarantee that the member in conflict does not interfere in the decision making process, without prejudice to the duty to provide information and other clarifications that the board, the committee or their respective members may request.
-Yes 93 PRINCIPLE Due to the potential risks that they may hold, transactions with related parties should be and carried out under market conditions, subject to principles of transparency and adec , rest of the company RECOMMENDATIONS I.5.1.
-The managing body should define, in accordance with a previous favourable and binding opinion of the supervisory body, the type, the scope and the minimum individual or aggregate value of related party transactions that: (i) require the previous authorisation of the managing board, and (ii) due to their increased value require an additional favourable report of the supervisory body.
-Yes 89

-PRINCIPLE/RECOMMENDATION COMPLIANCE REMISSION PART I I.5.2 .
-The managing body should report all the transactions contained in Recommendation I.5.1. to the supervisory body, at least every six months.
-Yes 15 21 89
+PRINCIPLE / RECOMMENDATION COMPLIANCE REMISSION PART I 1.3.2.
+Each of the company's boards and committees should ensure the timely and suitable flow of information, especially regarding the respective calls for meetings and minutes, necessary for the exercise of the competences, determined by law and the bylaws, of each of the remaining boards and committees.
+Yes 15 21 I.4.
+Conflicts of interest Principle: The existence of current or potential conflicts of interest, between members of the company the company, should be prevented.
+The non-interference of the conflicted member in the de guaranteed. · Recomendations: I.4.1.
+The members of the managing and supervisory boards and the internal committees are bounded, by internal regulation or equivalent, to inform the respective board or committee whenever there are facts that may constitute or give rise to a conflict between their interests and the company's interest.
+Yes 93 I.4.2 .
+Procedures should be adopted to guarantee that the member in conflict does not interfere in the decision-making process, without prejudice to the duty to provide information and other clarifications that the board, the committee or their respective members may request.
+Yes 93 I.5.
+Related party transactions Principle: Due to the potential risks that they may hold, transactions with related parties should be jus company and carried out under market conditions, subject to principles of transparency and Recomendations: I.5.1.
+The managing body should disclose in the corporate governance report or by other means publicly available the internal procedure for verifying transactions with related Yes 89 parties.
+I.5.2.
+The managing body should report to the supervisory body the results of the internal procedure for verifying transactions with related parties, including the transactions under analysis, at least every six months.
+Yes 15 21 89 90